hibernate/hibernate-orm/buildSrc/Readme.md

 has the benefit of not having to specify _hibernate-matrix-databases_

 Within these directories, the plugin looks for sub-directories which either:

 *    contain a file named _matrix.gradle_.  _matrix.gradle_ is a limited DSL Gradle file which currently understands just a specialized org.gradle.api.artifacts.Configuration reference named _jdbcDependency_.
 All that is a fancy way to say that _matrix.gradle_ allows you to specify some dependencies this database profile needs (JDBC drivers, etc).
+*    contain a directory named _jdbc_ which is assumed to hold jar file(s) needed for the profile.

+Here is an example of _matrix.gradle_ content
-For example: jdbcDependency {
+        jdbcDependency {
             "mysql:mysql-connector-java:5.1.17"
         }
 Any dependency artifacts named here get resolved using whatever resolvers (Maven, etc) are associated with the build.
-*   contain a directory named _jdbc_ which is assumed to hold jar file(s) needed for the profile.

 Such directories become the basis of a database profile made available to the build.
 The name of the profile (which becomes important when we discuss the next plugin) is taken from the directory name.
 Database profiles can also contain a _resources_ directory.

 An example layout using _matrix.gradle_ might be

         ├── mysql50
         │   ├── jdbc
         │   │   └── mysql-connector-java-5.1.9.jar
         │   └── resources
         │       └── hibernate.properties

 Or

         ├── mysql50
         │   ├── matrix.gradle
         │   └── resources
         │       └── hibernate.properties

 Either would result in a database profile name mysql50_

 Profiles can be ignored using the _hibernate-matrix-ignore_ setting which accepts either

 *   a comma-separated list of the database profile names to be skipped
 *   the magic value **all** which indicates to ignore all profiles